4th of July 2016 in Hermosa Beach, Redondo Beach and Manhattan Beach

 Fourth of July Weekend

-This year America's birthday lands on a Thursday, giving hope to millions of Americans for making an extended four day holiday weekend a possibility.
+This year America's birthday lands on a Monday, making it a guilt and worry-free three day weekend celebration with a little more pre-party reserved for Saturday and Sunday .
 With summer in full swing, the South Bay is notorious for being one of the best spots in the country to enjoy the holiday.
-This Thursday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July in the Beach Cities.
-The legendary Ironman is on again for the 36th year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
-Here's a breakdown of the week's activities.
+This Friday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July Weekend in the Beach Cities.
+The legendary Ironman is on again for the 42nd year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
+Here's a breakdown of the weekend's activities.

 Fourth of July Day

 One of the biggest days of the year is coming to the South Bay- the 4th of July!
-Residents of Redondo, Hermosa and Manhattan Beach celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
+Residents of Redondo, Hermosa, Manhattan Beach and citizens from all around the South Bay celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
 From crazy house parties, crowded bars and a swollen bike path plus several Fireworks shows, the biggest party of the year should be experienced at least once.

 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year:

-There is a major show at the Redondo Beach Pier which will be visible from the Pier and Harbor areas and will feature live music and all-day entertainment at Seaside Lagoon.
-With budget cuts canceling the traditional huge shows at Wilson Park in Torrance, the Redondo show will be one of the largest in southern Caifornia.
-Seaside Lagoon opens at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
+There is a major show inside Redondo Beach's Seaside Lagoon which will be visible from the Pier and Harbor areas and will feature live music and all-day entertainment, the Redondo show will be one of the largest in southern Caifornia.
+The Redondo Beach Independence Day Celebration at Seaside Lagoon starts at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
 Fireworks show will begin at 9pm, choreographed to patriotic music.
-Other shows that are currently open to the public are going to take place at Cabrillo Beach and Malaga Cove in Palos Verdes (shot from a barge offshore).
-The shows all begin between 8:00 and 9:00 p.m. and more info can be found at Redondo Fireworks.
+More info can be found at Redondo Fireworks.
+Please note, this event is alcohol free; no alcohol sales inside the Lagoon and no outside alcohol will be allowed.

 Torrance Beach fireworks.
 The Briles family of Torrance will once again have its privately funded fireworks show off the coast of Torrance beach.
-Jackie Briles, 93, covers the cost of the show in honor of her late husband.
+The late Jackie Briles and her family cover the cost of the show in honor of her late husband.
 The pyrotechnics will begin between 9 and 9:15 p.m. from a barge.

 El Segundo fireworks.
 El Segundo's annual Fourth of July celebration will take place beginning at 10 a.m. in Recreation Park, 401 E. Sheldon St. There will be food, games, contests and music.
-The fireworks will begin at 9 p.m.
+Other Gundo like festivities happen throughout the day in this small town, sea-dide hamlet: water-balloon toss, pie-eating contest, and watermelon-eating contest.
+Live music from 5 to 7pm and the fireworks will begin at 9 p.m.
 To buy wristbands for grandstand seats and resident priority seating, call 310-524-2700.

 Marina Del Rey.
-Marina del Rey's firework show is back with a new budget thanks to donations from local sponsors.
 The roughly 20-minute show starts at 9 p.m. over the Main Channel.
-Presented by Zambelli Fireworks, the pyrotechnic display will be choreographed to music that will be broadcast over KXLU-FM 88.9 and relayed over loudspeakers in Burton Chace Park.
-To find out more about where the best spots are for this show, visit the MDR site.
+The pyrotechnic display will be choreographed to music that will be broadcast over KXLU-FM 88.9 and relayed over loudspeakers in Burton Chace Park.
+The park is at 13650 Mindanao Way (one block west of Admiralty Way) and Fisherman’s Village is at 13755 Fiji Way.
+To find out more about the show including some of the best spots to see the fireworks, Take a look at this document.

 The city of Palos Verdes Estates is having their annual Independence Day celebration this year beginning at 9:30 a.m., including a bicycle parade and pie-eating contest.